mads-capstone-team24-summer-2025/ghost-cell-busters/scripts/README.md

 ## Usage

-- Run the desired script to download and prepare a dataset (If your terminal or command line is in the ghost-cell-busters folder please run the commands below, but if you have navigated to the scripts folder, you can run the commands without the `scripts/` prefix):
+- Run the desired script to download and prepare a dataset (If your terminal or command line is in the ghost-cell-busters folder please run the commands below, but if you have navigated to the scripts folder, you can run the commands without the `scripts/` prefix), Please try to maintain the following order for running the scripts:

     ```bash
     python scripts/GSE176078_asset.py